-Eradiate aims at providing a flexible framework for activities related with calibration and validation in the Earth observation community, where flexibility is to be understood in a variety of ways.
+Eradiate aims at providing a flexible framework for activities related with calibration and validation in the Earth observation community, where flexibility is to be understood in various ways.

 Flexibility in physical complexity.
 Increasing the level of realism by accounting for more complex physics should be a burden for the computer, not for the physicist.
-Running the polarised version of a simulation should not be more complicated than attaching polarised optical properties to the objects in your scene and selecting a vector Monte Carlo algorithm.
-Eradiate therefore has the ambition of supporting multiple radiative models in a unified framework.
+Eradiate allows to enable or disable physical features without changing other input.

 Flexibility in scene complexity.
 Radiative transfer model users have different needs when it comes to defining a scene on which to perform radiative transfer simulation.
 Some may need simple one-dimensional atmospheric model to quickly evaluate a radiative flux; others may need to represent each tree leaf of a forest; and some may need both at the same time!
-Eradiate will provide a unified scene construction interface which will allow to naturally populate a scene with simple or complex objects, and to combine both.
+Eradiate provides a unified scene construction interface which allows to naturally populate a scene with simple or complex objects, and to combine both.

 One goal is to break boundaries between the Earth observation subcommunities and help them share their scientific advances.
 We want to make it easy for scientists to improve the accuracy of their numerical simulations by accounting for radiative coupling.
-For that purpose, Eradiate will ship solvers and optical properties originating from the subcommunities with a common interface.
+For that purpose, Eradiate ship models and algorithms originating from the subcommunities with a common interface.
 Adding a standard atmosphere profile on top of a detailed forest canopy should not be a painful endeavour, nor should be adding a standard desert surface underneath a complex cloud.

 Eradiate is to be maintained on the long term.
-This means that it will be carefully designed and coded with rigorous style and processes.
-It will also be throroughly tested and validated through documented tests and benchmarks.
-It will be shipped with comprehensive and thorough documentation.
+This means that it is carefully designed and coded with rigorous style and processes.
+It is also throroughly tested and validated through documented tests and benchmarks.
+It is shipped with comprehensive and thorough documentation.

-Since Eradiate is meant to be a simulation tool for the scientific community, it will be released under an open-source license.
-More than that, the contribution of the scientific community to the project will be encouraged through a discussion forum and the review of issues and pull requests.
+Since Eradiate is meant to be a simulation tool for the scientific community, it is released under an open-source license.
+Contribution to the development by the scientific and user community is encouraged through a discussion forum and the review of issues and pull requests.

-The general design of Eradiate was funded by the MetEOC-3 project (EMPIR grant 16ENV03).
+- The design phase was funded by the MetEOC-3 project (EMPIR grant 16ENV03).

-Design and development is currently performed by Brussels-based company Rayference.
+- Eradiate is currently maintained by Brussels-based company Rayference.

 ‘Eradiate’ is an uncommon English word for ‘radiate’.
 This name was chosen among a dozen of candidates using the majority judgement voting method proposed by mathematicians Michel Balinski and Rida Laraki.